 Many analog active speakers have controls for compensating for less-than-ideal placement.
 Elac’s Navis speakers have three-position switches for setting the outputs of the lows, mids, and highs.
 HEDD’s Type 07 and Focal’s Shape 65 have dials for setting the low- and high-frequency shelving.

 Similar features are offered on some digital active loudspeakers.
 Like all models in its Focus XD series, Dynaudio’s Focus 20 XD speakers ($5999/pair in standard finishes) have rear-panel dials that let you tailor their output for placement in the open, near a wall, or in a corner.
 KEF’s LSX ($1100/pair) and new LS50 Wireless II ($2499.99/pair, shown below) active speakers let you specify the speaker positions in their companion apps, and their DSPs tailor the sound accordingly.

 DSP-based active speakers have some fundamental advantages over analog designs.
-With a DSP crossover, the designer can correct the timing of the drivers’ outputs -- something not possible with an analog crossover.
-Designers can also use DSP to smoothen irregularities in the speaker's response.
+With a DSP crossover, the designer can correct the timing of the drivers’ outputs far more easily than with an analog crossover.
+Designers can also use DSP to smoothen irregularities in the speaker’s response.